 Smoking is only permitted on stage where it is essential for the Performance.
-A Special Effects Application must be made and appropriate notification of this activity such as signs in the foyers must also be provided for the benefit of staff and patrons.
-Smoking of illegal substances is not permitted.
+A Special Effects Application must be made and appropriate notification of this activity, such as signs in the foyers, must also be provided for the benefit of staff and patrons.